IceSandwich/Bilivedown/README.md

 Bilivedown
 ```
 ## via binary package
-The binary package will provide for windows, linux, android.
+The binary package will provide for windows, linux, android(run on termux).
 If there is no correct version of your system, you can compile it by yourself.
 ## via source code
 It's simple to build using go tool, type: